csik/4240_Syllabus/mp2.md

 Your op-ed has a <b>strict word limit</b> of <b>700 words</b>. <em>Any additional words will not be graded</em>.
 You can check how many words we will think your op-ed has by using the word counter in Google Docs, under Tools->Word Count.

 {% assign class = site.data.classes[page.class] %}
-Your project is due electronically via submission through Canvas by <b>11:59pm on Friday, {{class.date}}</b>.
+Your project is due electronically via submission through Canvas by <b>11:59pm on {{class.date | date: "%A, %b %-d" }}</b>.
 Your submission must be in *.pdf format*.
 In line with standard newspaper submission practices, for this miniproject <b>your document must be plain text</b> (no images and no handwriting).

 <!--
 <h3>Grading rubric</h3>